-Eczema, is a highly itchy, common inflammatory skin condition characterised by red or brownish, dry, cracked and scaly skin, which is especially itchy at night.
+Eczema in babies, like in adults, is a highly itchy, common inflammatory skin condition characterised by red or brownish, dry, cracked and scaly skin, which is especially itchy at night.
 In babies, eczema usually appears on the face, the scalp, and outer surfaces of the limbs.

 The exact causes of eczema are not really known, but in many cases, your baby may suffer from eczema due to a food allergy, e.g. Cows’ Milk Allergy (CMA).
 Many babies who develop eczema early on in infancy are allergic to one or more allergy-causing substances.
 If there is a family history of allergic conditions, such as asthma or hay fever, your baby may be more likely to develop eczema.

 Baby eczema is one of the most common symptoms of CMA

 As well as genetics playing a role, certain fabrics, aerosols, cigarette smoke and irritants like soap, washing detergents and bubble bath can all be triggers of skin irritation that can then lead to eczema.

 Babies with CMA usually experience more than just one symptom and these symptoms can be very different from one another.